 This information is about the voting systems used for state and local government elections in Queensland.
-For information on the voting systems used for all federal elections please visit the Australian Electoral Commission website.

 In a state election you must number all boxes in order of your preference, this is full preferential voting (FPV).